Are you ready for DIY Easter Eggs Inspiration? Here are some DIY decoupage Easter Eggs ideas that you can make now to use for Spring decorating.

-This post includes DIY tutorials for making eggs and how you can use them to decorate for the Easter Holidays.
+This post includes DIY tutorials for making decoupage Easter eggs and how to use them to decorate for the Easter Holidays.

-These easy-to-make unique Easter eggs are budget friendly because you can use old plastic Easter eggs or inexpensive Dollar Tree eggs.
-It doesn’t matter if they are faded or scratched because you will cover them with scape paper, napkins, scrap fabric, etc.
+These easy-to-make unique Easter eggs are budget-friendly because you can use old plastic Easter eggs or inexpensive Dollar Tree eggs.
+It doesn’t matter if they are faded or scratched because you will cover them with scrap paper, napkins, scrap fabric, etc.

 Where Can You Get Your Eggs?